jo351pau/SE-Boger/README.md

 ![Screenshot from game](src/main/resources/screenshot.jpeg)

+Scala Backgammon is an open-source project that implements the classic board game Backgammon using the Scala programming language.
+This project aims to provide a scalable, maintainable, and extensible codebase for Backgammon enthusiasts and developers alike.

 ## Contributing

 We welcome contributions from the community!
 If you'd like to contribute to Scala Backgammon, please follow these steps: